McArthur-Alford/COSC3500_Project_Public/README.md

 For COSC3500 I have developed a simple raytracing algorithm.
-While the code cannot be published *publically* until the course is completed, it supports:
+While the code cannot be published *publically* until the course is completed.

+# Features

 Primitives:
 - Quads